-It is estimated that as much as 40 percent of all the food grown and processed nationwide is never eaten – a loss valued at more than $160 billion annually according to the U.S. Department of Agriculture.
+It is estimated that as much as 40 percent of all the food grown and processed nationwide is never eaten – a loss valued at more than $160 billion annually according to the U.S. Department of Agriculture (USDA).

 While food waste is a complex problem with losses occurring throughout the supply chain, a large portion is generated by consumers.
 The Natural Resources Defense Council reports that on average each American discards about 20 pounds of uneaten food every month worth $28 - $43.

-In September 2015, the U.S. Department of Agriculture and the U.S. Environmental Protection Agency announced the nation's first food waste reduction goal to cut food waste by 50 percent by the year 2030.
+In September 2015, the USDA and the EPA announced the nation's first food waste reduction goal to cut food waste by 50 percent by the year 2030.
 South Carolina has adopted the national goal.